jrengmusic/tit/README.md

   <img src="internal/ui/assets/tit-logo.svg" alt="TIT Logo" width="128" height="128">
 </div>

-# TIT — Terminal Interface for Git
+# TIT — Terminal Interface for giT

-**Philosophy: If it's in the menu, it works.
-Period.**
+I have severe git skills issues.

-Stop wrestling with git commands that might fail.
-TIT shows you exactly what's possible right now, based on your actual git state.
+I'm sick and tired wrestling with git commands that might fail.
+So i made TUI that always shows exactly what's possible operation based on actual git state.
 No surprises.
 No "command failed" messages.
 No confusion.

+**If it's in the menu, it works.
+Period.**

-## Why TIT Kicks Ass
+## TIT Kicks git's Ass

 **✅ Zero-Surprise Guarantee**
 TIT analyzes your git state first, then builds the menu.
 If an action appears, it will succeed.
 No more `error: cannot push` after you spend time crafting the perfect commit message.